-The NEMS Commercial Sector Demand Module generates projections of commercial sector energy demand through 2040.
+The NEMS Commercial Demand Module (CDM) generates projections of commercial sector energy demand through 2040.
 The definition of the commercial sector is consistent with EIA's State Energy Data System (SEDS).
-That is, the commercial sector includes business establishments that are not engaged in transportation or in manufacturing or other types of industrial activity (e.g., agriculture, mining or construction).
+That is, the commercial sector includes business establishments that are not engaged in transportation, manufacturing, or other types of industrial activity (e.g., agriculture, mining, or construction).
 The bulk of commercial sector energy is consumed within buildings; however, street lights, pumps, bridges, and public services are also included if the establishment operating them is considered commercial.

-Since most of commercial energy consumption occurs in buildings, the commercial module relies on the data from the EIA Commercial Buildings Energy Consumption Survey (CBECS) for characterizing the commercial sector activity mix as well as the equipment stock and fuels consumed to provide end use services [1].
+Because most of commercial energy consumption occurs in buildings, the commercial module relies on the data from the EIA Commercial Buildings Energy Consumption Survey (CBECS) for characterizing the commercial sector activity mix as well as the equipment stock and fuels consumed to provide end-use services [14].

-The commercial module projects consumption by fuel [2] at the Census division level using prices from the NEMS energy supply modules and macroeconomic variables from the NEMS Macroeconomic Activity Module (MAM), as well as external data sources (technology characterizations, for example).
-Energy demands are projected for ten end-use services [3] for eleven building categories [4] in each of the nine Census divisions (see Figure 5).
+The CDM projects consumption by fuel [15] at the Census division level using prices from the NEMS energy supply modules, macroeconomic variables from the NEMS Macroeconomic Activity Module (MAM), and external data sources for technology characterizations and other inputs.
+Energy demands are projected for 10 end-use services [16] for 11 building categories [17] in each of the 9 Census divisions (see Figure 5).
 The model begins by developing projections of floorspace for the 99 building category and Census division combinations.
 Next, the ten end-use service demands required for the projected floorspace are developed.
-The electricity generation and water and space heating supplied by distributed generation and combined heat and power technologies are projected.
+The electricity generation and water and space heating supplied by distributed generation (DG) and combined heat and power (CHP) technologies are projected.
 Technologies are then chosen to meet the projected service demands for the seven major end uses.
-Once technologies are chosen, the energy consumed by the equipment stock (both existing and purchased equipment) is developed to meet the projected end-use service demands [5].
+Once technologies are chosen, the energy consumed by the equipment stock (both existing and purchased equipment) is developed to meet the projected end-use service demands [18].
 Minor end uses are modeled in less detail.
 Annual energy consumption of select miscellaneous end-use loads (MELs) are derived by combining existing and projected equipment stock, energy consumption per device, and hours of use where applicable.

 The key assumptions made by the commercial module are presented in terms of the flow of the calculations described above.
-The sections below summarize the assumptions in each of the commercial module submodules: floorspace, service demand, distributed generation, technology choice, and end-use consumption.
+The sections below summarize the assumptions in each of the CDM Submodules: floorspace, service demand, distributed generation, technology choice, and end-use consumption.
 The submodules are executed sequentially in the order presented, and the outputs of each submodule become the inputs to subsequently executed submodules.
 As a result, key projection drivers for the floorspace submodule are also key drivers for the service demand submodule, and so on.

-Floorspace submodule
+Floorspace Submodule

 Floorspace is projected by starting with the previous year's stock of floorspace and eliminating a portion to represent the age-related removal of buildings.
-Total floorspace is the sum of the surviving floorspace plus new additions to the stock derived from the MAM floorspace growth projection [6].
+Total floorspace is the sum of the surviving floorspace and new additions to the stock derived from the MAM floorspace growth projection [19].